 - Similarly, Tycho apparently has a degree in pig waxing (the real-life Tycho didn't attend college).

-- In xkcd, every single figure in the strip who doesn't/didn't study Engineering, Mathematics, Physics (string theorists still get slammed though), Chemistry, or Computer Science falls into this.
-The author has yet to comment on Business or vocational majors, though.
+- In xkcd, every single figure in the strip who doesn't/didn't study engineering, mathematics, physics (string theorists still get slammed though), chemistry, or computer science falls into this.
+However, he did spoof this kind of thinking with one strip: Every major's terrible.

 : Someday I'll be the first to get a Ph.D. in Undeclared.